-If you do wish to buy textbooks, we recommend choosing textbooks you will be useful for your 3 years in St Andrews and your 3 years at clinical partner schools: Take some time to ask peers in the years above, or to appraise how much you benefit you’d get from owning physical copies knowing you will have e-textbook access and access to physical copies via the library too.
+If you do wish to buy textbooks, we recommend choosing textbooks you will find useful for all four years of the programme: take some time to ask peers in the years above, or to appraise how much you benefit you’d get from owning physical copies knowing you will have e-textbook access and access to physical copies via the library too.
 Although our list may seem lengthy and expensive, it is unlikely that you will have to buy any other essential texts while you are at St Andrews.

-The books will be available for purchase from Blackwell’s Bookshop located in the Students Association Building in St Andrews.
-Blackwells can be reached at tel: 01334 476367 or email: firstname.lastname@example.org
+The books will be available for purchase, and can be ordered in advance, from Blackwell’s Bookshop located in the Students Association Building in St Andrews.
+Blackwell’s can be reached at tel: 01334 476367 or email: [email protected]

 In making a decision to select textbooks, not only do we try to find those best suited to our course but also, if possible, the books also include access to the publisher’s on-line learning resources.

 The Medical School and the University library have licensed several eBooks from different publishers (see reading list) providing you with electronic access to all the core texts required.
 This provides on-line access to the texts without restriction using your University user name/password combination.
 In addition to the core reading list which you may consider buying some books from, there are additional texts available on-line.
 Though these are considered to be very useful throughout our curriculum, we do not think it is essential for you to buy these actual texts.

 An important thing to note about most eBooks is that they are often not accompanied by the extra on-line resources which are available if you buy the texts and activate the access codes to the publisher’s web site.